The spin-one Motzkin chain is gapped for any area weight $t<1$: Introduction and main results

-The proof of Theorem \ref{thm:main} requires several new ideas.
-In particular, the following two technical challenges arise when we decompose the Motzkin Hamiltonian into subsystems to verify the finite-size criterion and need to be addressed: \be{itemize} \item The Motzkin walks are pinned to have an initial up or flat step and final down or flat step through particular boundary projectors.
+The proof of small overlap is the crux and it requires a detailed understanding of the finite-size ground states.
+In particular, the following two technical challenges arise when we decompose the Motzkin Hamiltonian into subsystems to verify the finite-size criterion and need to be addressed: \begin{itemize} \item The Motzkin walks are pinned to have an initial up or flat step and final down or flat step through particular boundary projectors.
 This leads to a particular breaking of translation-invariance and different kinds of subsystem Hamiltonians at the bulk versus boundaries. \item The ground space of each subsystem relevant to the finite-size criterion (which naturally comes with open boundary conditions) is highly degenerate; the dimension scales like system size squared.
 When composing Motzkin subchains, this degeneracy leads to massive combinatorial factors which have to be a posteriori balanced by the area weight. \end{itemize}

 To address the first point, we develop a scheme to remove the boundary projectors and reduce the derivation of the gap to the gap of the Motzkin Hamiltonian with open boundary conditions.
-For this, we rely on Kitaev's projection lemma \cite{kempe2006complexity} and an explicit calculation of the boundary energy penalty incurred by superpositions Motzkin walks not satisfying the boundary conditions.
+For this, we rely on Kitaev's projection lemma \cite{kempe2006complexity} and an explicit calculation of the boundary energy penalty incurred by superpositions of Motzkin walks not satisfying the boundary conditions.
 See Subsections \ref{ssect:boundarypenalty} and \ref{ssect:proofmain} for the details.